tenindra/tenindra.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hello and welcome to my page!
-I'm interested in finding easy-to-grasp intuitions and turning them into well-developed, robust, and scalable algorithms that work well in practice.
-My areas of interest are broadly data management, graph algorithms, and data science with applications in location and map-based services.
+Welcome to my new page!
+I'm a researcher passionate about finding easy-to-grasp intuitions into real-world computing problems and turning them into sophisticated, well-developed, and scalable algorithms.
+My areas of interest are data management, graph algorithms, and data science with applications in location and map-based services.

-Bio: I completed my PhD on POI search algorithms for road network graphs at Monash University under <a href="http://www.aamircheema.com">Prof. Aamir Cheema</a>.
-I have previously been a Lead Data Scientist at Grab, a postdoctoral fellow with the Grab-NUS AI Laboratory at the National University of Singapore, and an Endeavour Australia Cheung Kong Research Fellow in Hong Kong.
-I received my bachelor's degrees (B.Eng and B.Sc) from the University of New South Wales.
+<b>Bio:</b> I completed my PhD in Computer Science at Monash University under <a href="http://www.aamircheema.com">Prof. Aamir Cheema</a>.
+I have previously been a Data Scientist at Grab, a Postdoctoral Fellow in the Grab-NUS AI Laboratory at the National University of Singapore, and an Endeavour Australia Cheung Kong Research Fellow at CUHK.
+I received my bachelor's degrees (B.Eng and B.Sc) from the University of New South Wales in Sydney.